 Conditioning is one of the most important steps in the curly girl process (if not the most important step).Conditioning can be broken down into 3 phases.

-Conditioning: Designed to moisturize your hair and rinse out completely before stlying.
+Conditioner: Designed to moisturize your hair and rinse out completely before styling.

 Apply a good amount of conditioner after completely wetting hair through.
 Section hair in 1-inch sections and apply throughout hair strand.